lennartkerkvliet/statutes/statutes.md

 The Office consists of at least the Executive Director, possibly joined by Executive Assistants and Interns as decided by the Bureau.
 A decision to change the office is taken by simple majority vote by the Bureau.

 # Statutes
-Every proposal that aims to amend these statutes must be submitted to the Secretariat by the Bureau, or by a group of no less than two (2) full member organisations at 4 (four) weeks prior to the General Assembly, or one (1) week after the announcement of an Extraordinary General Assembly.
+Every proposal that aims to amend these statutes must be submitted to the Secretariat by the Bureau, or by a group of no less than two (2) full member organisations at least 4 (four) weeks prior to the General Assembly, or one (1) week after the announcement of an Extraordinary General Assembly.
 The amendments need a two-thirds (2/3) majority in order to be adopted.

 # Dissolution
 Every proposal that aims to dissolve the Federation must be put forward by the Bureau, (a group of) full member organisations representing at least one-fifth (1/5) of the votes that could have been cast at the most recent General Assembly or by one-fourth (1/4) of the full member organisations.
 Any proposal for dissolution of the Federation must be carried by two (2) consecutive General Assemblies.
 At the first General Assembly, the proposal must be supported by at least a two-thirds (2/3) majority.
 At the second General Assembly, the same proposal must have a simple majority in order to take effect